 - Library and Information Science

 Please contact us if you are interested in a program that is not listed above.

 To pursue joint degrees under the Joint Degree Program, students must apply to and be accepted to both the College of Law and the graduate college of interest.
 Students have the option of seeking admission to the Joint Degree Program after matriculation at the College of Law by applying to the graduate program of interest during the first year of law school.
 Similarly, students who have already begun graduate work at the University of Iowa may apply to the College of Law and seek admission to the Joint Degree Program at that point.

 Because the Joint Degree Program is available in so many graduate departments/colleges at the University of Iowa, the College of Law has not created special "Joint Degree Program" courses or programs of study.

 In essence, the cross-credited courses are elective courses in each discipline, and Joint Degree Program students must satisfy the usual hours and course requirements that all other students must satisfy for each degree separately.
 Students considering the Joint Degree Program should keep in mind that the first year program in the College of Law consists of required courses, and so they may not take courses outside the College of Law that first year.

-A total of six credits consisting of a combination of non-law courses and co-curricular enrollments may count towards graduation for all law students.
-A joint degree student may apply up to an additional six, for a total of 12, non-law credits earned in another UI College as part of a joint degree program toward graduation.
+A joint degree student may apply up to 12, non-law credits, earned in another UI College as part of a joint degree program toward graduation.